mkrg01/genome_assembly_pipeline/README.md

 > Adjust the `--cores` value based on your available computational resources.

 > [!NOTE]
-> All rules are containerized, ensuring reproducibility.
+> All rules will be executed in Singularity containers.

 The output will be generated in the [`results` directory](https://github.com/mkrg01/genome_assembly_pipeline/wiki/Directory-structure-in-results).